erizov/Professor/semester_4/lecture_19_distributed_patterns/consistent_hashing/README.md

 ### Application

 5. Can you implement Consistent Hashing from memory without looking at the code?
-6. What real-world problem could you solve using Consistent Hashing?
+6. What real-world issue could youaddresse using Consistent Hashing?

 ### Debugging

 7. What are the most common mistakes when implementing Consistent Hashing?
-8. How would you test your Consistent Hashing implementation?
+8. How would you test your Consistent Hashing deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization